Last Updated on February 6, 2026 by omgbart

 How and when?

-The new Cicaplast B5 serum can be used twice a day, every single day.
+The Cicaplast B5 serum can be used twice a day, every single day.
 The UK website (we are still waiting for the US launch, crossing my fingers it will actually happen) recommends 2-3 drops after cleansing and before applying your moisturizer.
 La Roche-Posay emphasizes pressing the product into the skin vs. rubbing in circular motions.
 Another interesting instruction is to wait a full minute before continuing your next step.
 The serum under my SPF du jour makes for a complete AM routine on lazy mornings.

 Re: application.